Expat parenting in Colon, Panama with British expat Catherine

-BG: What did you like about the posting?
+OG: What did you like about the posting?

 C: Not a lot!!
 It was better than living in Romania but only just.
 It rained a lot, black-outs were frequent and there was nothing really for families to do.
-On the plus side they had good coffee, lovely beaches and national parks, rain forests which they work hard to protect and you are near to visit Costa Rica.
+On the plus side, they had good coffee, lovely beaches and national parks, rainforests which they work hard to protect and you are near to visit Costa Rica.

 The canal is interesting and will draw tourists, but there are always safety concerns, tropical conditions to deal with, insects, snakes, and a lack of appropriate schooling opportunities.

 We felt alone and isolated.
 We would fly home twice a year but there was an eight-hour time difference back to the UK and no direct flights so it took over 12 hours to get home twice a year, the flights were a killer and horrendous jet lag would follow.

-BG: You left Panama in 2012, what ultimately drove this decision?
+OG: You left Panama in 2012, what ultimately drove this decision?

-C: It was time for family to come first.
-Certain expat roles are fine if you don’t have family; there is good money to be made and adventure, but once children are in the mix it’s a different ball game.
+C: It was time for the family to come first.
+Certain expat roles are fine if you don’t have a family; there is good money to be made and adventure, but once children are in the mix it’s a different ball game.

 I was pregnant with my second child at this stage which also weighed heavily on the decision.
 We missed our time in the Middle East so ultimately made the move to Abu Dhabi, U.A.E. with a new employer, our lifestyle now is significantly different.

-There are more family friendly activities available and access to American branded foods and restaurants, at a cost.
-Also if your children are school age it might be easier to meet other parents.
+There are more family-friendly activities available and access to American branded foods and restaurants, at a cost.
+Also if your children are school-age it might be easier to meet other parents.